Medicinal Cannabis and Cancer.

 Does Medicinal Cannabis Cure Cancer?

-No. Cannabis is not a ‘cure’ for cancer.
+No. Saying that ‘cannabis cures cancer’ is wrong.
 Cannabis should not be substituted for conventional treatments recommended by your medical professional to actively fight cancer.

 Only a few human trials have explored cannabis for directly fighting tumours.
-The results have shown promise and support the results of anecdotes and several hundred laboratory studies on cannabis and cancer.
+The results have shown promise and support the results of anecdotes and several hundred laboratory studies on cannabis oil for cancer treatment.
 Despite these promising results, it’s important to keep in mind that we have a lot to learn about how cannabis affects cancer.

 Safety of Medicinal Cannabis and Side Effects